userfrosting/learn/pages/17.recipes/06.advanced-tutorial/04.custom-permissions/docs.md

 {% endblock %}
 ```

-The non-root user shouldn't be able to see the origin column now.
-You can now add that permission to the **Site administrator** role if you want experiments adding that permission to various roles and adding said role to various users.
+The non-root user should no longer be able to see the origin column.
+You can now add that permission to the **Site Administrator** role if you want users with the "Site Administrator" role to be able to see the origin column.

 ## Going further

 In this example we used `always()` as the [callback](/users/access-control#callbacks) for our permission.
-If you want to further learn about the **Authorization System**, you could try adding [conditions](/users/access-control#performing-access-checks) to a new `see_pastry_details` permission to control which columns can be viewed using the same slug, and passing the column name to the callback.
+If you want to learn more about the **Authorization System**, you could try adding [conditions](/users/access-control#performing-access-checks) to a new `see_pastry_details` permission to control which columns can be viewed using the same slug, and passing the column name to the callback.